couchbaselabs/docs-ng/content/couchbase-manual-2.2/command-line-interface-for-administration.markdown

 - length_mismatch - The key length in memory doesn't match the length on disk.

-- data_mismatch - The data in memroy doesn't match the data on disk.
+- data_mismatch - The data in memory doesn't match the data on disk.

 - flags_mismatch - The flags in memory don't match the flags on disk.